single-cell-data/TileDB-SOMA/data/README.md

 ## How to add new data

-### Add new data to TileDB-SOMA-Test-Data
+### Check new data and upload to GitHub for hosting

+Temporarily add a copy of your data to this directory in the way you will eventually want to use it.
+Create your new tests or examples and check that the data serves your purpose.

-Add new data to a [TileDB-SOMA-Test-Data](https://github.com/single-cell-data/TileDB-SOMA-Test-Data) release as described in that project's [README](https://github.com/single-cell-data/TileDB-SOMA-Test-Data/blob/main/README.md).
+Once you have verified the data works as intended, add it to a [TileDB-SOMA-Test-Data](https://github.com/single-cell-data/TileDB-SOMA-Test-Data) release as described in that project's [README](https://github.com/single-cell-data/TileDB-SOMA-Test-Data/blob/main/README.md).

 ### Update `make data` to include new dataset